-With limited resources at our disposal, the Trustees will prioritise applications from projects, which meet at least two of the following criteria:
+With limited resources at our disposal, the Trustees will prioritise applications from projects, which meet the first criteria and at least two of the following:

 - Designed for, and aimed, at people with learning disabilities aged 18 to 25 outside the school environment.
-Those age 16+ who are not in formal education, training or work will also be considered - Offer the opportunity for people to gain transferable life skills, which may include how to access support - Offer employment experience - Build in accredited training - Enable social interaction with other people, and allow self-expression and confidence-building - From smaller organisations that are demonstrating an entrepreneurial approach to a locally identified issue.
+Those age 16+ who are not in formal education, training or work will also be considered - Have been adversely affected by Covid 19 and its implications. - Offer the opportunity for people to gain transferable life skills, which may include how to access support - Offer employment experience - Build in accredited training - Enable social interaction with other people, and allow self-expression and confidence-building - From smaller organisations that are demonstrating an entrepreneurial approach to a locally identified issue - Working in partnership with relevant local organisations and service providers.

-The Trustees are also interested to hear from organisations that support activities, which enable people with learning disabilities, and their carers, to understand better life skills and the social care system.
+The Trustees are also interested to hear from organisations that support people with a learning disability, and their carers, to better understand the social care system.